On this page:

 - Further information for Supplemental Examinations

-- Students with disabilities may arrange to write their examinations at the Office for Students with Disabilities.
+- Students with disabilities may arrange to write their examinations at the Office for Student Accessibility and Achievement.

 - Academic Integrity

 In accordance with the Charter of Student Rights and subject to the conditions stated therein, students have the right to consult any written submission for which they have received a mark and the right to discuss this submission with the examiner.